NovaSAR-1 User Guide

 S-Band SAR imaging has already proven utility onboard the Russian Kondor-E1 (2013) and Almaz-1 (1991) satellites and the Chinese HJ-1C (2012) satellite.
 It is the selection of S-Band that makes NovaSAR-1 possible, as the efficiency of the new Gallium Nitride amplifier technology offers higher conversion of energy to radio-frequency and produces far less surplus heat than those amplifiers currently used for X-, C- and L-Band satellites.

-NovaSAR-1 S-band imagery offers many advantages over other SAR frequencies:
+Some differences that NovaSAR-1 S-band imagery may offer compared to other SAR frequencies:

-- It can image in areas of high rainfall as it is not subject to rain shadowing which has been shown to be a problem at X-band.
+- Less sensitive rain shadowing, which has been shown to be a problem at X-band.

 - Better ground penetration than higher frequency C- and X-bands – potentially useful for detection of variations in soil moisture and detection of sub-surface features.